idaholab/moose/framework/doc/content/syntax/UserObjects/index.md

 - +DomainUserObject+: this object is capable of executing all the operations of a +ElementUserObject+, +InternalSideUserObject+, +SideUserObject+ and +InterfaceUserObject+.

+# Execution order

+User objects are executed in the following order

+1. `residualSetup` / `jacobianSetup`

+   If the current `execute_on` flag is either `EXEC_LINEAR` or `EXEC_NONLINEAR` the `residualSetup` and `jacobianSetup` are called respectively in the following order

+   1. for objects derived from `ElementUserObject`,  `SideUserObject`, `InternalSideUserObject` `InterfaceUserObject`, and  `DomainUserObject`.
+   2. for objects derived from `NodalUserObject`.
+   3. for objects derived from `ThreadedGeneralUserObject`.
+   4. for objects derived from `GeneralUserObject`.

+2. `initialize` is called for objects derived from `ElementUserObject`,  `SideUserObject`, `InternalSideUserObject` `InterfaceUserObject`, and  `DomainUserObject`.

+3. All active local elements are iterated over and objects derived from `ElementUserObject`, `SideUserObject`, `InternalSideUserObject` `InterfaceUserObject`, and  `DomainUserObject` are executed on elements, boundaries, internal sides, and on subdomain changes (here the order within each type group is determined through dependency resolution).

+4. `threadJoin` and `finalize` are called in the following order

+   1. for objects derived `SideUserObject`
+   2. for objects derived `InternalSideUserObject`
+   3. for objects derived `InterfaceUserObject`
+   4. for objects derived `ElementUserObject`
+   5. for objects derived `DomainUserObject`

+5. `initialize` is called for objects derived from `NodalUserObject`.

+6. `NodalUserObject` are looped over all local nodes and executed on each node (here the order is determined through dependency resolution).

+7. `threadJoin` and `finalize` are called for `NodalUserObject`s.

+8. `initialize` is called for objects derived from `ThreadedGeneralUserObject`.

+9. `execute` is called for objects derived from `ThreadedGeneralUserObject` in a threaded way.

+10. `threadJoin` and `finalize` ar called for `ThreadedGeneralUserObject`s.

+12. `initialize`, `execute`, and `finalize` are called for each `GeneralUserObject`.

+For additional control over the user object execution order every user object has a `execution_order_group` parameter of type integer.
+This parameter can be used to force multiple execution rounds of the above order.
+All objects with the same `execution_order_group` parameter value are executed in the same round, and groups with a lower number are executed first.
+The default `execution_order_group` is 0 (zero).
+Negative values can be specified to force user object execution _before_ the default group, and positive values can be uses to create execution groups that run _after_ the default group.
+Execution order groups apply to all `execute_on` flags specified for a given object.

 ## Restartable Data

 Since UserObjects often create and store large data structures, the developer of a UserObject